 Individuals 18 years of age and over are eligible to apply.

 If you are under 21 years of age, you must have completed your Victorian Certificate of Education (VCE) or equivalent (Senior Level Victorian Certificate of Applied Learning (VCAL) is accepted).

-If you are 21 or older, you are not required to have completed a VCE or equivalent to be eligible to apply.
+If you are 21 years of age or older, you are not required to have completed your VCE or equivalent to be eligible to apply.